wepay/WePay-Java-SDK/README.md

 Note
 ================================
 This WePay-Java-SDK is for WePay API Version 2019-04-03.
 The jars for the previous API versions can be found in the lib folder.
 From Dec 13, 2018, the default jar name will include the SDK version.
+WePay API Version 2019-04-03 is now supporting 3DS authentication for GBP checkouts and credit card authorize.

 Building
 ================================